aeyobd/dwarfs/thesis/results.md

 ![Sculptor simulation snapshots](figures/scl_sim_images.png){#fig:scl_sim_images}

 Figure: Images of the dark matter evolution over a selection of past apocentres and the present day.
-Limits range from -150 to 150 kpc in the $y$--$z$ (approximately orbital) plane and the colourscale is logarithmic spanning 5 orders of magnitude between the maximum and minimum values.
+Limits range from -150 to 150 kpc in the $y$--$z$ ($\sim$orbital) plane, and the colourscale is logarithmic spanning 5 orders of magnitude between the maximum and minimum values.
 The green dot represents the final expected position of the galaxy and the solid and dotted grey curves represents the orbit over one previous or future radial oscillation respectively.